-I'm interested and engaged in disaster response and recovery.
+I'm interested in disaster prediction, response and recovery.
 Here I've aggregated some resources for those curious about the whole spectrum of disasters in society.

 NOAA is the National Oceanographic and Atmospheric Administration.
 It is under the Department of Commerce.
 The three parts relevant to severe weather are: